EliteMasterEric/PickHaxe/ADVANCED.md

 - `<?>` gets replaced with `<Dynamic>`
 - `FeatureFlag...` gets replaced with `Array<FeatureFlag>`

+A ResourceLocation is a namespace+path pair, like `minecraft:block/stone`.
+A ResourceKey is a ResourceLocation associated with a specific Registry.

 ## List of Mappings

 Mojmaps: The official mappings from Mojang.
 Only available for 1.14.4+.